MariloyH/Credit_Risk_Analysis/README.md

 # Overview

 Personal loans are a highly demanded and profitable product in banking, but also with a high risk that people will not be able to pay their credits.
 That is why banks have demanded the creation of sophisticated algorithms using Machine Learning to evaluate applicants before granting a loan.
 These algorithms analyze various factors, such as age, education, and credit history, which can determine if you will be able to pay the credit.
-In this challenge, we are going to use Supervised ML to build 6 models that help us predict credit risk using imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling before that.
-I used:
+In this challenge, we are going to use Supervised Machine Learning with Logistic Regression to analize wich one could help us predict credit risk.
+As the data is class imbalanced, first we will use 6 resampling methods to prepare the data before:

     1. Naive Random Oversampling
     2. SMOTE Oversampling